sceptyk/semantic-map/README.md

 ### Usage
 ###### Code
 To collect your own data you will need change area filter in /collector/twitter_stream_collector.py in the last line.
 It could be skipped if no area filter is needed to be applied.
-The next step is configuring /collector/mysql_connect.py file so it matches you database credentials.
+The next step is configuring /collector/mysql_connect.py file so it matches you database credentials and Twitter Credentials in /main_collector.py.
 And that's it.
 You can run all components from app.py file or each one seperately.
 * main_collector.py - Script to collect data from Twitter Stream
 * main_processor.py - Script to process collected data, calculate word clouds and bind keywords with tweets.
 * main_generator.py - Script responsible for running HTTP server, handling API calls and serving static application.